 However, the passage above also reveals the feasts are a shadow of things to come – in other words, they teach us something about future events.

-In essence, there were seven yearly feasts and it appears that they all paint a portrait of Jesus Christ – either at His first coming or second coming.
+In essence, there were seven yearly Biblical feasts and it appears that they all paint a portrait of Jesus Christ – either at His first coming or second coming.
 The number “seven” is God’s number of completeness and these feasts combine to illustrate the historical and prophetic plan of God for the redemption of mankind.

 Leviticus 23 (among other passages) teach the details of the feasts that there were to be kept as holy days on a yearly basis.
 The Israelites were instructed to observe these holy days and each one tells a story of God’s dealing with mankind.
-Many teachings in the NT describe these feasts being fulfilled by Christ and we believe they were appointed in order to point the Jewish people to their Saviour Jesus.
+Many teachings in the New Testiment describe these Biblical feasts being fulfilled by Christ and we believe they were appointed in order to point the Jewish people to their Saviour Jesus.
 Not only this, but we also believe that these feasts serve as yearly rehearsals for BOTH Christ’s first coming and his second coming.

 We will briefly explore each of these seven feasts, beginning with the four “spring” feasts and then the three “autumn” feasts.
 We hope you will see how the spring feasts all point exclusively to Christ and pre-shadow his first coming and were fulfilled with amazing detail.
 We then describe how the fall feasts could be fulfilled by Christ with equal precision at His second coming.
 While we cannot be certain exactly how or when they will be fulfilled with Christ’s second coming, given how literally the spring feasts were fulfilled, we have no doubt the same will be true of the autumn feasts.